-This forum was held via Zoom on February 10, 2021.
+This forum was held via Zoom on January 21, 2025.

-In addition, a planning discussion centered on "vision" was held via Zoom with the members of the Workforce Development Board and Foothill's Employment and Training Consortium's Policy Board during the WDB's meeting on March 17, 2021.
+In addition, a planning discussion was held via Zoom with the members of the Workforce Development Board and Foothill's Employment and Training Consortium's Policy Board meeting on February 20, 2025.

 Mode of Outreach Target of Outreach Summary of Attendance Comments Email EDD -Attended forumsParticipated in 1-to-1 discussions with WDB Engaged in planning process.
 Email Department of Rehabilitation -Attended forumsParticipated in 1-to-1 discussions with WDB Engaged in planning process.
 Email Foothill Community Center -Attended forumsParticipated in 1-to-1 discussions with WDB Engaged in planning process.
 Email Friends Outside -Attended forumsParticipated in 1-to-1 discussions with WDB Engaged in planning process.
 Email LA County Department of Public Social Services -Attended forumsParticipated in 1-to-1 discussions with WDB Engaged in planning process.

-Email Monrovia Community Adult Schools -Attended forumsParticipated in 1-to-1 discussions with WDB Engaged in planning process.
-Email Pasadena City College -Attended forumsParticipated in 1-to-1 discussions with WDB Engaged in planning process.
-Email Pasadena Housing Department -Attended forumsParticipated in 1-to-1 discussions with WDB Engaged in planning process.
+Email Monrovia Community -Attended forums.
+Engaged in planning

+Adult Schools -Participated in 1-to-1 process.

+discussions with WDB

+Email -Attended forums.
+Engaged in planning

+Pasadena City College -Participated in 1-to-1 process.

+discussions with WDB

+Email Pasadena Housing -Attended forums.
+Engaged in planning

+Department -Participated in 1-to-1 process.

+discussions with WDB

-During the development of the biennial update to the Local Plan, Foothill WDB hosted a community and stakeholder forum on "Economic Recovery and the Role of the Workforce System."
-This forum was held via Zoom on January 20, 2023.
+During the development of the biennial update to the Local Plan, Foothill WDB hosted a community and stakeholder forum.
+This forum was held via Zoom on January 21, 2025.